Stamps mark Isle of Man constabulary's 150th anniversary

 The 150th anniversary of the Isle of Man Constabulary is to be celebrated with a set of stamps depicting its work and history.

 Landmark occasions range from the first police dog in the 1960s to the first woman police officer in 1967.

-"To have our 150th anniversary commemorated in a stamp issue that will be seen the world over is something to celebrate," Insp Derek Flint said.
+Insp Derek Flint said: "To have our 150th anniversary commemorated in a stamp issue that will be seen the world over is something to celebrate".

-Although the island is not a part of the UK, the constabulary volunteers itself for inspection by Her Majesty's Inspectorate of Constabularies.
+Although the island is not a part of the United Kingdom, the constabulary volunteers itself for inspection by Her Majesty's Inspectorate of Constabularies.